Wojtman/10xCookbook/.ai/prd.md

 Users need:
 - A rapid way to transform messy, pasted text into a structured recipe without losing control.
 - A persistent, structured cookbook they can return to for clear reading and re-use.
-- Confidence that they can experiment anonymously before committing.
-- Clear guidance on what is temporary versus persistent to avoid accidental data loss.
+- Clear guidance and guardrails around data persistence and validation to avoid accidental data loss.
 - A simple UI that reflects cookbook mental models (preview reading vs. edit creation) rather than abstract forms.
 - Lightweight organization via predefined tags (without needing custom taxonomy upfront).
 - Reliable handling of images to visually recognize dishes.